Seddryck/NBi/_documentation/query-report.md

 {% endhighlight %}

 ### Shared dataset
 NBi supports to extract queries from shared datasets.
-Independently of the way the dataset is created in the report (embedded or shared), NBi will retrieve the corresponding query.
+Independently of the way the dataset is created in the report (embedded or shared), NBi will retrieve the corresponding query or stored procedure.
 It's not needed to adapt the test syntax, it's transparent.

 ## From ReportingServer database
 To extract from a ReportingServer database, you must specify the *source* as the connection-string to connect to this ReportingServer database.